ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/server/kb/document-identifier-generation.markdown

   * Moreover, upon a failure scenario, if the node cannot communicate with the other cluster members, or the majority of nodes cannot be communicated with, saving the document will fail as the requested identity cannot be generated.
   * All the other ID generation methods can work without any issue when the server is disconnected from the cluster,
-    so unless you truly need consecutive IDs, use one of the other options.
+    so unless you truly need successive IDs, use one of the other options.
 {PANEL/}

 {PANEL: HiLo Algorithm}